Daftscientist/DisHook/README.md

 webhook = Webhook("https://discord.webhook.url")

 webhook.set_content("This message has an attached action row!
 It even has a button!")

-""" Components will only function if the webhook has been created by an application.
-Meaning created by a bot."""

 my_button = Button(
     label="Click me!",